 Death Valley National Park is located in California, 125 miles west of Las Vegas, the closest city with commercial flights.
 California Highway 190 transects Death Valley from Panamint Springs on the west side to Death Valley Junction on the east side.
 Interstate 15 at Baker, California, is 84 miles south of Death Valley Junction.

 Scotty’s Castle is closed until further notice according to the NPS.
-There was a flash flood that destroyed the road and infrastructure servicing Scotty’s Castle; the building was unharmed.
+A flash flood destroyed the road and infrastructure servicing Scotty’s Castle.
+The building was unharmed.

 Tips from a Traveling Mom: